Develop a Shared Care Plan

 • Any further information that the patient wants his or her care team to know.

-It is helpful to have a patient’s shared care plan linked with the electronic health record (EHR) system when feasible.
+It is helpful to have a patient's shared care plan linked with the EHR system when feasible.
 Many elements of the care plan can then be populated automatically with information from the EHR.

-When possible, staff with care/case management expertise (i.e., those trained to assist and support patients in overcoming barriers to physical or behavioral health) can lead the coordination process and ensure that the care plan reflects the input of the patient and other team members.
-One strategy is to have the patient fill out a form on the practice’s online portal and have this information automatically populate parts of the care plan.
+When possible, staff with care/case management expertise (i.e., those trained to assist and support patients in overcoming barriers to physical or behavioral health) can lead the coordination process and ensure that the care plan reflects the input of the patient and other team members, even those that are not on-site.
+One strategy is to have the patient fill out a form on the practice's online patient portal and have this information automatically populate parts of the care plan.
 Additional information for the care plan can be provided by staff who carry out care/case management functions.

 How Others Are Doing It